Imam Muhammad ibn Abd al-Wahhab Mosque

 Imam Muhammad ibn Abd al-Wahhab Mosque, also called the Qatar State Mosque, is the national mosque of Qatar.
-Located in the Lejbailat district of the capital Doha, it is named after Muhammad ibn Abd al-Wahhab, an 18th-century Sunni Muslim preacher, scholar, and theologian from the Najd region in central Arabia, founder of the Islamic revivalist and reformist movement known as Wahhabism.
+Located in the Lejbailat district of the capital Doha, it is named after Muhammad ibn Abd al-Wahhab, an 18th-century preacher, scholar, and theologian from the Najd region in central Arabia, founder of the Islamic revivalist and reformist movement known as Wahhabism.

 Architecture

 The mosque is built in traditional Arab style with modern features.
 Spanning an area of 175164 m2, the mosque features a centrally air-conditioned hall where up to 11,000 men can comfortably participate in prayers.
 Additionally, an enclosure adjacent to the central hall accommodates 1,200 women.
 The mosque boasts three primary entrances and 17 side entrances.
 The central hall is adorned with 28 large domes, while the outer quadrangle is crowned with 65 domes.
 On the whole, the mosque can hold a congregation of 30,000 people.
 The mosque building is divided horizontally starting from the eastern side, ascending towards the Qiblah to the outer courtyard, the arcades, the inner courtyard "the mosque courtyard" and finally the prayer hall "the prayer hall".
 The total built-up area of the mosque building reaches 19565 m2, while the outer courtyard extends over 14953 m2, and connects the level of external facilities with the level of the mosque courtyard via steps and ramps for people with special needs from the three sides.
 The mosque includes ablution areas for men and women.
 The design of water services was inspired by the design of one of the traditional freshwater resources in Qatar.

 The mosque is illuminated and decorated by 28 multi-layered circular copper chandeliers suspended 14 m high.
 The audio systems are highly advanced, self-controlled and directed, to reduce and process the echo of sound to the lowest possible level.
 The mosque also includes a fixed network of cameras that provide live television broadcasting faster and easier at any time.
 The mosque's parking spaces can accommodate approximately 3,000 cars, whether in open or covered areas.
 The mosque is surrounded by a green belt of trees covering 47362 m2.
 Polished earth-colored marble covers the floor of the mosque's courtyard and arcades, while the arcades are shaded by 65 small domes from which copper chandeliers hang, illuminating the arcades at night.
 The four windows on the southern wall are centered on the mihrab and the pulpit.
 The height of the mihrab from the inside is 11 m and is covered with white marble, with the name of Allah in the middle of its upper part.
 The mihrab is decorated from the outside with two small domes, bringing the number of domes in the mosque to 96 domes, including the domes of the prayer hall, the arcades, the mihrab, and the dome of the minaret.